UUDigitalHumanitieslab/compound-splitter/README.md

 This is a basic wrapper for multiple Dutch compound splitters.
 The purpose of this wrapper is to:

-- provide a single (web socket) service for multiple compound splitters with a unified API
+- provide a unified API for multiple compound splitters.
+The package offers a simple socket server and a Flask application for this purpose.
 - evaluate the accuracy of different compound splitters

 The following compound splitters are included: